-We encourage families to enjoy our campus.
-However, because of our location, small children must be strictly supervised at all times.
-We strongly recommend that adults visiting for a retreat find alternatives for child care.
+We encourage families to enjoy the campus.
+However, because of the location and the nature of spiritual retreats, children of all ages must be strictly supervised at all times.
+SMS strongly recommends that adults visiting for a retreat find alternatives for child care.

 St. Mary’s Sewanee is a smoke-free facility; smoking is only permitted outdoors in designated areas.